 Film and Television Aesthetics, History and Theory; Classical and Contemporary Hollywood Cinema; European Cinema (especially British, Italian, French and Spanish); British and US Television; Documentary Film and Television; Silent Cinema; Feminist Film and Television Theory, History and Criticism; World Cinema; Queer Film Cultures; Film and Philosophy; Experimental Film and Video; Film and Television Genre; Film and Modernity; Film Technology and Innovation; Cities and Landscapes in Film and Television; Critical Studies of the Archive; Transnational Cinemas; Screen Ethics.

-The Department of Film and Television Studies is the home of The Centre for Television History, Heritage and Memory Research and The Screen Rights Film Festival.
+The Department of Film and Television Studies is the home of The Centre for Television Histories.
 There are often opportunities for graduate students to be involved in associated activities.

 Doctoral Studies in Film and Television Studies proceeds through regular meetings between the student and their PhD supervisor or supervisory team, with the additional resource of a designated mentor.
 Together, you will design and develop your topic and the structure of your thesis, refining your research and writing through a process of drafts and close commentary, constructive critique and discussion.